Troubleshooting Analytics Support

 catalog and a

 Another possible cause of this error is that your metaschema file is not properly formatted edn or is not correctly located.
+Also, verify that your metaschema file ends with a .edn extension.

 If you are able to connect using your catalog and schema, but don't see your expected tables, you likely have a misconfiguration of your metaschema file.